Master’s Degree (MA) in Rehabilitation Counseling

 - Find Faculty in the University Directory

-The admissions program committee reviews candidate applications for entrance into the Fall term.
+The admissions committee reviews candidate applications for entrance into the Fall term.
 Graduate students are selected from the candidate pool.
-Those graduate students approved for admission, attend the new student orientation and receive their initial program advising.
+Students who are admitted must attend the new student orientation and receive their initial program advising.
 The average estimated time for completion of the 48/60-(effective Fall 2016 will be a 60 credit hour program) credit-hour program is 2.5-3.0 years for students enrolled full-time.
 This entails continuous enrollment over two fall semesters, two spring semesters, and one summer term.
 The estimated annual cost of attendance for a Graduate Resident is 448.91 plus a (fee of $30) Total=$478.91, Metro students is $508.10 (fee $30) Total=$538.12 Metro, non-resident is $863.46 tuition (fee $30) Total=$893.46.
 These are costs include tuition/and student fee.

 |Academic Year||Student Enrollment||Retention Rate||Number of Graduates|